 The Villa Park Dam forms a flood control reservoir to control spills from Irvine Lake and flood control for the cities of Villa Park, Orange, Tustin and Santa Ana.
 The VP Dam also regulates the water inflow of Santiago Creek into the Santa Ana River.
 Below Villa Park Dam, is Santiago Creek which is confined to a flood control channel for the remaining 7 miles (11 km) of its course.
 Due to flood control requirements, the Villa Park reservoir is typically at a very low level or empty during the dry season.
 The Villa Park Reservoir is at an elevation of 581 feet with a maximum capacity of 15,600 acre feet.

-The creek flows only during heavy storms and the discharge from the dam is captured by recharge basins downstream such as Santiago Creek Recharge Basin located in between Villa Park Road at the border of Orange and Villa Park.
+Discharge from the dam is captured by recharge basins downstream such as Santiago Creek Recharge Basin located in between Villa Park Road at the border of Orange and Villa Park.

 Construction of the dam was completed in 1963, and the dam is owned by the County of Orange and operated by OC Public Works.
 The Villa Park Dam is located (8048 E Lolita St, Orange, CA 92869) near Santiago Oaks Regional Park in the City of Orange and 2.8 miles from Villa Park.